 British Library Screening 10th June 2016

-- Chapter in edited volume: Détournement and Female Punk Bands of the 1970s: chapter in Rethinking Difference in Gender, Sexuality, and Popular Music: (forthcoming) Theory and Politics of Ambiguity, ed.
-Gavin Lee.
+- Chapter: Détournement and Female Punk Bands of the 1970s: chapter in Rethinking Difference in Gender, Sexuality, and Popular Music in Theory and Politics of Ambiguity, edited by Gavin Lee.
 London and New York: Routledge

-- Chapter: The Political Pioneers of Punk: just don’t mention the f-word n The Aesthetics of Our Anger: anarcho punk, politics and music eds.
-Dines, Mike, and Worley, Matthew Colchester.
+- Chapter: The Political Pioneers of Punk: just don’t mention the f-word n The Aesthetics of Our Anger: anarcho punk, politics and music edited by Mike Dines and Matthew Worley.
+Colchester.
 New York, Port Watson: Minor Compositions

 - Chapter: Entrepreneurship and Music Technology Practitioners

-in Music Entrepreneurship eds.
-Allan Dumbreck and Gayle MacPherson.
+in Music Entrepreneurship edited by Allan Dumbreck and Gayle MacPherson.
 London: Bloomsbury Methuen

 - The Lost Women of Rock Music: female musicians of the Punk Era, Sheffield: Equinox